ustaxcourt/ef-cms/docs/dependency-updates.md

 ### esbuild
 There is a major upgrade to `esbuild` from 0.6.x to 0.7.x.
 The new major versions introduced breaking changes on how the `build` and `watch` commands work, which breaks reloading after changes in development environments.
 The major issue we ran into with upgrading was lack of documentation surrounding what the new events are called for watching for changes.
 Documentation for major version changes can be found [here](https://github.com/evanw/esbuild/releases/tag/v0.17.0), and in future release tags on Github, the esbuild website hasn't been updated since 0.7.x was released.

+### stylelint
+There is an update available to `stylelint` but if we update that package then there are issues with installing that require us to install with the `--legacy-peer-deps` flag again.
+The update to stylelint is not related to a security issue so I decided not to upgrade for now while its downstream dependencies rely on outdated packages.

 ### Incrementing the Node Cache Key Version

 It's rare to need to increment or change the cache key.
 One reason you may want to do so is if something happens while storing the cache which corrupts it.
 For example, a few months ago a package failed to install while the cache was being stored.
 CircleCI had no idea that the installation didn't go according to plan and saved the corrupted cache.
 In this case, we incremented the cache key version so that CircleCI was forced to reinstall the node dependencies and save them under the new key.
 The cache key can be updated by searching within config.yml for vX-npm and vX-cypress where X is the current version of the cache key, then increment the version found.